liferay/liferay-docs/develop/reference/articles/02-screenlets-in-liferay-screens-for-android/01-login-screenlet-for-android.markdown

 ## Listener [](id=listener)

-The `LoginScreenlet` delegates some events to an object that implements the `LoginListener` interface.
+The Login Screenlet delegates some events to an object that implements the `LoginListener` interface.
 This interface let you implement the following
 methods: